The Fruit of the Date Palm

 A male and a female palm is required to produce dates - they cannot produce alone - the lesson of the date palm is their essential sense of community.

-Date palms are pollinated by the wind blowing the pollen from the male palm to the female pslm - the wind is symbolic of the ‘Al Roh Kudus’ who is often called the wind of the Spirit of God.
+Date palms are pollinated by the wind blowing the pollen from the male palm to the female palm - the wind is symbolic of the ‘Al Roh Kudus’ who is often called the wind of the Spirit of God.

 Date palms need water to grow - water provides life for the date palm - without water the date palm will die - water produces life.